House mid-renovation with new framing and materials before finishes

 • Demolition and debris removal.

-• Kitchen and bathrooms (usually the most expensive per sq ft).
+• Kitchen and bathrooms, which run the most expensive per square foot of any room.

 What drives the price

-• Starting condition: older systems, water damage or code issues that only surface once demo starts.
+• Starting condition: aging systems, water damage, or code issues that only surface once demo begins — the classic budget-buster.

-• Layout changes: moving walls and re-running systems is expensive.
+• Layout changes: moving walls and re-running systems behind them is where money disappears fast.

-• Finish level: premium materials can double the budget.
+• Finish level: premium materials can double the budget on their own.

-• Location: high-cost metros push toward the top of the range.
+• Location: high-cost metros push you toward the top of every range.

 Mistakes that blow the budget

-• Choosing on price alone: a suspiciously low bid usually hides missing line items or cheaper materials.
+• Choosing on price alone: a suspiciously low bid is almost always hiding missing line items or cheaper materials you’ll meet later.

-• No itemized quote: avoid one-page estimates; it should break out demo, framing, plumbing, electrical and finishes.
+• No itemized quote: refuse the one-page estimate.
+It should break out demo, framing, plumbing, electrical, and finishes so you can see what you’re buying.

-• Changing the design mid-build: moving a wall or a fixture once work is underway triggers a domino effect and rework.
+• Changing the design mid-build: move a wall or a fixture after work starts and you set off a domino run of rework.

-• No written scope/spec: without specific materials in writing, “extras” and change orders pile up.
+• No written scope/spec: without specific materials in writing, “extras” and change orders pile up until the final bill barely resembles the estimate.

-• Skipping permits: starting without them risks fines or a stop-work order.
+• Skipping permits: starting without them risks fines or a stop-work order that freezes the whole job.

-• No contingency: always set aside 15–20% for hidden surprises.
+• No contingency: always hold back 15–20% for the surprises hiding behind the plaster.

 How to save without cutting corners

-• Do it in one project: it’s usually cheaper per square foot and less disruptive than phasing.
+• Do it in one project: it’s usually cheaper per square foot and far less disruptive than phasing it out over years.

-• Bundle efficiency upgrades: if you’re gutting the house, it’s the time to add a heat pump or a tub-to-shower conversion.
+• Bundle efficiency upgrades: if the house is already gutted, it’s the cheapest moment you’ll ever have to add a heat pump or a tub-to-shower conversion.

 Renovation phases